jacobboykin/jacobboykin.github.io/_posts/2017-05-18-adding-the-dell-cctk-command-configure-to-litetouchpe.md

 tags: [MDT, LiteTouchPE, WinPE, PowerShell, Windows]
 ---

 Whether you're performing in-place upgrades and need to convert machines from BIOS to UEFI or just want to totally automate your BIOS configuration, you'll need your device manufacturer's tools in your LiteTouchPE images to run in your MDT task sequences.
-It's pretty simple to add the Dell CCTK (Command &#124; Configure) to your LiteTouchPE images permanently by modifying the MDT template files.
+For your Dell machines, it's pretty simple to add the Dell CCTK (Command &#124; Configure) to your LiteTouchPE images permanently by modifying an MDT template file.
 Let's begin!

 <!--more-->